Direct Access for Answers to Conjunctive Queries with Aggregation: Incorporating the Annotation and Aggregation in the Order

 As there are $N^2$ answers to $\Qstartimes$, binary search for an answer by the annotation requires $O(\log N)$ access calls.
 Given a value $c \in V$, using logarithmic-time direct access we can find an answer, if exists, in $O(\log^2 N)$ time.
 In total, we handle all values in $V$ and solve the \THREESUM problem in $O(N \cdot \log^2 N)$ time, contradicting the \THREESUM conjecture.

 The rest of this proof is dedicated to finding a suitable logarithmic-time homomorphism $h$, given $V$.
-When discussing the min tropical or max tropical semiring, we can simply use the identity as the homomorphism, since $\otimes$ is the numerical addition ($+$).
+When discussing the min tropical or max tropical semiring, we can simply use the identity as the homomorphism since $\otimes$ is the numerical addition ($+$).
 As for the numerical and counting semiring, $\otimes$ is defined as $\cdot$, so our homomorphism is more involved.
 We handle these in the remainder of the proof.

-In the following paragraphs, we make use of standard notation of number theory (cf., e.g.,~\cite{DBLP:books/lib/Cohen93}).
+In the following paragraphs, we make use of standard notations of number theory (see, e.g.,~\cite{DBLP:books/lib/Cohen93}).
 We denote by $(\Z/m\Z)$, or $\Z_m$ for short, the group of integers modulo $m$ with the addition ($+$) operator.
 We denote with $(\Z/m\Z)^*$, or $\Z^*_m$ for short, the group of integers modulo $m$ with the multiplication ($\cdot$) operator.
 Recall that $|\Z^*_m| = \phi(m)$ where $\phi$ stands for the Euler's totient function.

 To define the homomorphism $h$, we choose a value $m_0$ with the following properties: \begin{enumerate} \item $\phi(m_0) \geq 4N^3+1$. \item The multiplicative modular group $\Z^*_{m_0}$ has $2$ for a generator. \item $\log m_0 = O(\log N)$. \end{enumerate} We later show how we use these properties of $m_0$ to define $h$.
 We choose $m_0 = 3^{\lceil \log_3 (4N^3+1)\rceil + 1}$, and before we proceed, we will prove that indeed all three properties hold for this $m_0$.
-By the definition of the totient function, $\phi(m_0) = 2 \cdot 3^{\lceil \log_3 (4N^3+1)\rceil} \geq 4N^3+1$, so \cref{item:m-greater-than} holds.
+By the definition of the totient function, $\phi(m_0) = 2 \cdot 3^{\lceil \log_3 (4N^3+1)\rceil} \geq 4N^3+1$, so \Cref{item:m-greater-than} holds.
 Since $m_0$ is a power of the prime $3$, it holds that $Z_{m_0}^*$ is cyclic \cite[Theorem 1.4.1]{DBLP:books/lib/Cohen93}.
 In addition, the number $2$ is a generator for each power of $3$ because $2$ is a generator for $Z_{3^2}^*$~\cite[Lemma 1.4.5]{DBLP:books/lib/Cohen93}.
-Hence, \cref{item:2-generator} holds.
-Lastly, $m_0 = 3^{\lceil \log_3 (4N^3+1)\rceil + 1} \leq 9 \cdot 3^{\log_3 (4N^3+1)} \leq 9 \cdot (4N^3+1)$, and so $\log m_0 = O(\log N)$ and \cref{item:m-small-enough} holds.
+Hence, \Cref{item:2-generator} holds.
+Lastly, $m_0 = 3^{\lceil \log_3 (4N^3+1)\rceil + 1} \leq 9 \cdot 3^{\log_3 (4N^3+1)} \leq 9 \cdot (4N^3+1)$, and so $\log m_0 = O(\log N)$ and \Cref{item:m-small-enough} holds.